-"Asset Management Agreement" means the asset management agreement made as of March 1, 2016, between the Asset Manager and the Partnership, as amended April 27, 2017.
+"Asset Management Agreement" means the asset management agreement made as of March 1, 2016 between the Asset Manager and the Partnership, as amended on April 27, 2017 and may be further amended from time to time.

 "Asset Manager" means a Person that is engaged for the purpose of providing asset management services to the Partnership and, currently, means Equiton Partners.